Casabianca (film)

-Synopsis
+Plot

 The film is based on the true story of the Casabianca.
 Rather than be scuttled along with the rest of the French fleet in Toulon when German forces invaded the remainder of Unoccupied France in 1942, it escaped and crossed to Algiers which was now under the control of the Allies.
 It then participated in the successful liberation of Corsica by supporting an uprising by the Maquis.